How does shut-off valve work

 Locate the shut-off valve

-Identify where the shut-off valve is located, usually near the fixture or at the main water supply line.
+Identify where the main water shut-off valve is located, usually near the water meter or where the main supply line enters your home.

 2. 2